softwareguru/beam-summit-website/content/faq.md

 ## Who’s the intended audience?

 Beam Summit is where professionals in data processing meet, whether you’re a new or an experienced user, we have new use cases from companies using Apache Beam, community-driven talks, technical deep dives, in-depth workshops, and networking events for you.

+## Will there be a Dataflow Training and how do I register?

+Beam Summit will host a Dataflow Training on June 24 (Day 3).
+Stay tuned for more details on how to join.